Program of Study

 Courses listed on the Program of Study should be grouped into appropriate sections and supply a title for each one: major, minor, cognate, foundations, etc. The number of required credits should be included in the appropriate column, for the total program, the major, the minor, the cognate, and the foundations areas.

 All members of the student’s Advisory Committee must sign the Program of study.
 Some departments may allow the Program of Study to be submitted prior to selecting a committee.
 In these cases, only the advisor must sign the Program of Study.
 Contact the graduate program director with questions about the program's policy.
 The graduate program director is also required to sign all Program of Study forms prior to submission to the School of Graduate Studies.
-Once the Program of Study is approved by the School of Graduate Studies, a copy will be sent to the student and the student’s advisor.
 Changes to the Program of Study can be made by completing the “Changes to a Program of Study” form found on the School of Graduate Studies Web page.
 After the advisor signs the form, it should be submitted to the School of Graduate Studies for the Dean’s approval.
 Do not submit a new program of study, unless there are major changes.